 Is Coral Bay or Exmouth better?

-Coral Bay is popular with families, while Exmouth has more backpackers and couples.
+Coral Bay is better for families, while Exmouth is better for hikers and backpackers.
 There is more to do in Exmouth, whereas Coral Bay is a beach-lovers paradise for people who want to get away from it all.